CrashPlan app does not run

 5. If the CrashPlan app opens successfully, continue to Step 5.

-6. If the CrashPlan app does not open, or if any of the above-described symptoms reoccurs after following Steps 1 and 2, then contact our Customer Champions for support.
+6. If the CrashPlan app does not open, or if any of the above-described symptoms reoccurs after following Steps 1 and 2, then contact our technical support team.

 Step 5: Reconnect your backup